Why Salman Rushdie's work sparked decades of controversy

 Rushdie was forced into hiding after the publication of his 1988 novel, The Satanic Verses.
 It took nearly a decade for Rushdie to become more vocal and visible — though he continued to write stories.
 Today, Rushdie is widely known for being a vocal defender of artistic expression.

 On Friday, he was scheduled to speak on that matter at the Chautauqua Institution in western New York when a 24-year-old man went on stage and stabbed the author in his neck and chest, New York State Police said.
-Rushdie remains hospitalized.
+Rushdie is "on the road to recovery," his agent told the AP.
 His attacker, Hadi Matar, was charged with attempted murder and assault.

 Rushdie, 75, was born in India and later grew up in England.
 He has written 14 novels, many of which have been translated in over 40 languages and received numerous accolades.
 In 2008, Rushdie was knighted by Queen Elizabeth II.